 Practical solutions that help students succeed at fundraising

 The primary goal for high school sponsors is to unify their students around their group’s unique challenges and ultimate objectives.
-Furthermore, to get them to understand how they’ll benefit from solving these challenges, high school fundraising projects will need to play a vital role and should thus be portrayed as a viable solution from day one.
+Furthermore, to get them to understand how they’ll benefit from solving these challenges, high school fundraising ideas that get results will play a vital role and should be seen as an important part of the solution.